llee454/colorwheel-website/modules/template/Readme.md

 Example Usage
 -------------
-The Menu module defineds the Menu class, which represents menus within Lucidity.
+The Menu module defines the Menu class, which represents menus within Lucidity.
 Each Menu object must be added to the menu_MENUS array, which maintains a record of all registered menus.
 Once a Menu object has been registered, it can then be displayed using the Menu blocks listed below.
 The following presents an example of a Menu object:

 ```javascript
 /*